 Hon.
-John Main (interpretation): Thank you, Mr. Speaker. (interpretation ends) Further to my ministers' statement, I would like to recognize our Community Health Representatives, Mr. Speaker.
-They have been here in Iqaluit all week for training.
+John Main (interpretation): Thank you, Mr. Speaker. (interpretation ends) Further to my minister's statement, I would like to recognize our community health representatives, Mr. Speaker.
+They have been here in Iqaluit all week for training. (interpretation) Let us be proud of them.

-(interpretation) Let us be proud of them. (interpretation ends) I would like to start with Theresa Koonoo, who is the Territorial Community Health Representative Coordinator.
+(interpretation ends) I would like to start with Theresa Koonoo, who is the Territorial Community Health Representative Coordinator.
 She has been responsible for organizing the training.

 I'll through the list of names. (interpretation) Please stand up when I call your name.

-Martha Malliki, Maggie Aqpik, Aimo Akulukjuk, Louisa Kipsigak. (interpretation ends) She is at the airport.
-My apologies.
-Lucy Kappianaq.
-She is also at the airport.
+Martha Malliki, Maggie Aqpik, Aimo Akulukjuk, Louisa Kipsigak. (interpretation ends) She is at the airport; my apologies.
+Lucy Kappianaq, she is also at the airport.

 Igah Sanguya, Rhoda Natanine, Reena Irqittuq, Susie Onalik, Mavis Manik, Meeka Kiguktak, Jo Quinangnaq, Hope Makpah, Diane Sammurtok.
-Hi Diane.
+Hi, Diane. >>Laughter

-Joan Killulark, Simeonie Kopak, but do not pay attention to the shirt he is wearing.
+Joan Killulark, Simeonie Kopak, but don't pay attention to the shirt he is wearing.